Clarkszw/TrackMan-Data-Engineering-Challenge/System-Design/README.md

 * **AWS Backup Restore**

-     AWS Backup Restorecan be used to quickly and easily restore data from a backup created by AWS Backup.
+     AWS Backup Restore can be used to quickly and easily restore data from a backup created by AWS Backup.
 In the context of a data lake infrastructure, this can be useful in the event of accidental data deletion or corruption, allowing administrators to quickly restore data from a backup to minimize downtime.

 ## Compute Resources